 Industry and Fuels

-RFF researchers are exploring technological and policy solutions that can help decarbonize the industrial sector, from performance standards and public procurement policy to incentives and funding for innovation—alongside the technical, equity, financing, and economic issues associated with a transition away from fossil fuels.
+RFF researchers are exploring technological and policy solutions that can decarbonize the industrial sector, from performance standards and public procurement policy to incentives and funding for innovation—alongside the equity, financing, and economic issues that may accompany decarbonization.

 A Hydrogen Future?
 Exploring Pathways to Decarbonization